Why You Need to Be Sleeping On A Fiberglass Free Mattress

 How do you know when your mattress needs replacing?
 A worn cover is definitely one sign and can let fiberglass leak through, but there are other ways to tell that a mattress is past its prime before you have to clean up mattress fiberglass.

-Many mattress recycling programs have been established to cut down on the number of mattresses heading to landfills, and parts such as steel springs can be repurposed into other objects.
+Many recycling programs have been established to cut down on the number of mattresses heading to landfills, and parts such as steel springs can be repurposed into other objects.

 Looking for a Mattress Free of Fiberglass?